| THE STORY OF JACOB

 to minister for them who shall be heirs of salvation?"
 Heb.1:14.
 The LORD has always chosen things familiar to us to

 educate our understanding of salvation.
 Jesus Christ likewise used what was familiar to the people in His lessons.
-The blessing of Isaac was precious to Jacob.

 The comfort he felt—the hope that drew a perseverance to succeed.
 But how much more precious the personal blessing of